jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 The last category is obviously a lazily assembled mixed bag of requirements, however, their unifying attribute is critical (included are the first 12 UCs that mostly reiterate through the current basics of the open web platform).

+I’d add most of the first three categories (29 in total, marked with an \*asterisk in the table):

+- 9 of the format-related use cases,
+- 13 of the UI category,
+- all 5 of the licensing ones, and
+- both of the assistive tech
-I’d add most of the first three categories: 9 of the format-related, 13 of the UI category, all 5 of the licensing ones and both of the assistive tech — 29 in total. **That makes 84 out of 126 UCs easy to solve within the current open web platform.**

-The rest covers topics such as book packaging and offline storage (25 UCs) and user agent development (14 UCs), and two UCs solve spec-related issues.
+**That makes 84 out of 126 UCs easy to solve within the current open web platform.** The rest covers topics such as book packaging and offline storage (25 UCs) and user agent development (14 UCs), and two UCs solve spec-related issues.

 ![](./treemap.svg)

-But I’d very much like to stop brandishing these silly numbers: there are two important take-aways:
+But I’d very much like to stop brandishing these silly numbers.
+There are two important take-aways:

 1. There’s a lot that can be done with current web technologies.
 2. This list was created as a retrospective look into shortcomings of e-books, not as a look into social practice of reading — as a result, it’s very much incomplete.